Band Brake

 Details

-An array of temperatures used to construct a 1-D interpolation table of temperature and efficiency correspondence.
-The array values should be monotonically increasing.
+An array of temperatures used to build a 1-D interpolation table of temperature and efficiency correspondence.
+The values of the array should increase monotonously.

 Dependencies